What is functional abdominal pain?

 What is the treatment for functional abdominal pain?

 Treatment depends on the severity of the disorder.
-Some kids could have only 5 minutes of pain a week while others have severe, disabling pain on a daily basis.
+Some kids could have only 5 minutes of pain a few times a week while others have severe, disabling pain that occurs daily.
 A more conservative treatment without medication may be appropriate for children with milder pain.
-Other children may benefit from pain medication or behavioral modifications.
+Other children may benefit from pain medication, auricular neurostimulation or behavioral modifications.

-Biofeedback has been shown to be as or even more effective than pharmacological treatment.
-As the patient receives real-time physiological feedback from sensors connected to a computer, he or she eventually learns how to control his or her physical responses.
+Biofeedback has been shown to be effective for children with functional abdominal pain.
+As the patient receives real-time physiological feedback from sensors connected to a computer, he or she learns how to control his or her physical responses.
 In the case of functional abdominal pain, biofeedback retrains the brain on how to perceive sensation coming from gut by changing how the patient breathes and thinks in response to pain.
-Cognitive behavior therapy, another psychological treatment, can also be helpful by teaching both parents and the child coping strategies.
+Cognitive behavior therapy can also be helpful by teaching both parents and the child coping strategies and how to dissociate from the pain.

-Doctors may also prescribe natural treatments for less severe pain.
+Doctors may also prescribe natural treatments or diet modifications with proven benefits for less severe pain.

 What happens after treatment?

 The doctor will reevaluate your child after treatment.
 If the initial treatment was not effective, the doctor might try a new treatment.
-Pharmacological treatment could last six months to a year.
-If the treatment is effective and the pain resolves, then the patient no longer requires a GI specialist’s care unless the pain reoccurs.
+Pharmacological treatment could be prescribed for six months to a year depending on the severity of pain.
+Auricular neurostimulation is done as an outpatient over the course of 4 weeks and can lead to improvement of abdominal pain for many months and in some cases, completely resolve the abdominal pain.
+If the treatment is effective and the pain resolves, then the patient no longer requires a GI specialist’s care unless the pain reoccurs or new symptoms develop.

 When should you contact a physician?